-NOTE: Applications are accepted only from incoming freshmen during the summer prior to their freshmen year.
+NOTE: Applications are accepted only from incoming freshmen during the spring prior to their freshmen year.
+The upcoming deadline for applicants is April 23, 2017.

 Click HERE to watch a video interview of PEERS Academic Director, Dr. Tama Hasson, and Life Sciences Core Education's Dr. Gaston Pfluegl, who offer advice to incoming STEM majors!
 Congratulations to Dr. Paul Barber, PEERS Director and Associate Professor in the Department of Ecology and Evolutionary Biology for his feature article on the UCLA homepage!
 Click HERE for more information.